 What is an Anomaly and how do we benefit from it?
 The principles of Anomaly Detection have already been adopted in many industries from Aviation and Manufacturing to the Oil and Gas industry and logistics.
 In this article, Jorben van der Lugt, sales manager with Pylot, describes how anomalies can be detected in the greenhouse.
 He starts with the basics.

 What is the definition of Anomaly detection?
-Anomaly detection (aka outlier analysis) is a step in data mining that identifies data points, events, and/or observations that deviate from a dataset's normal behaviour.
-Anomalous data can indicate critical incidents, such as a technical glitch, or potential opportunities, for instance, a change in consumer behaviour.
+Anomaly detection (aka outlier analysis) is a step in data mining that identifies data points, events, and/or observations that deviate from a dataset's normal behavior.
+Anomalous data can indicate critical incidents, such as a technical glitch, or potential opportunities, for instance, a change in consumer behavior.

 Putting anomalies to use

 Also in your greenhouse, there’s a set of machine, computers or equipment that are able to record in-time values of data generated by sensors.
 Valuable data can be put to use.
 As a manager and grower, you want to target unplanned downtime and incidents that might damage your crop or greenhouse performance.